danalber/danalber.github.io/index.md

 **I am a first-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**

-My research involves the application of artificial intelligence to clinical medicine.
+My research involves the application of artificial intelligence to medicine.
 I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/) and I work on additional projects in the departments of neurosurgery and neuropathology.
+I want to drive the implementation of AI in clinical practice and contribute towards policy and regulatory challenges in healthcare AI.

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology, after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).

 From 2018-2020 I performed data management, biostatistics, and health services research at the Brigham and Women's [Center for Surgery and Public Health (CSPH)](https://csph.brighamandwomens.org/).

-I grew up in Newton, Massachusetts, and went to Newton South High School.
+I grew up in Newton, Massachusetts, and attended Newton South High School.

 I enjoy operas, art and architecture, photography, playing electric guitar, and swimming in my spare time.